White-throated toucan: Subspecies

 BirdLife International's Handbook of the Birds of the World (HBW) treats the red-billed toucan as a species R. tucanus and the other two taxa as subspecies of "Cuvier's toucan" R. cuvieri.
 All three taxa were formerly considered to be three separate species.
 The red-billed toucan and Cuvier's toucan, which differ principally in the bill colour, interbreed freely wherever they meet and therefore now merit only subspecies status.
-Some authorities consider the Inca toucan to represent a stable hybrid population between the other two subspecies and do not recognize it as a separate subspecies.
+Some authorities consider the Inca toucan to represent a stable hybrid population between the other two subspecies and do not recognize it as a separate subspecies, but actually the two red(dish)-billed taxa are separated by the black-billed R.t.cuvieri, while Inca toucans only occur in the Andes foothill valleys at the extreme southwest of the range, where founder effects can easily result in fixation of otherwise rare alleles.

+A 2023 phylogenetic analysis sampling two each of the Red-billed and Cuvier's toucans found them to form a tight-knit group with incomplete lineage sorting, indicating a fairly new and ongoing radiation with recent gene flow between the subspecies, in line with the wide zone of intergrading phenotypes across Amazonia.
+No Inca toucans were sampled; this taxon is little-studied in general.
+The white-throated toucans are closest to the yellow-throated toucan (R.ambiguus); together they form a fairly ancient lineage of the typical toucans, which probably expanded northwestwards out of southern Amazonia and into Central America.
+They are distinguished from most of their relatives by generally dark bills with a yellow keel and tip.
+Such a pattern is otherwise only found in the Choco toucan (R.brevis) and the channel-billed toucan (R.vitellinus), which strongly resemble white- and yellow-throated toucans in overall coloration, but are distinctly smaller than these, give croaking instead of yelping calls, and probably belong to the more advanced radiation of the genus.